will-arden/rvasm/README.md

 >     asm.Assemble(f)
 > ```

-For now, it is not possible to add custom instruction *types* - this project is a work-in-progress, so please keep checking in!
+This project is a work-in-progress, so please keep checking in!
+Feel free to create issues and suggest improvements.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.